Projects per year

 BA, QTS, MEd, PhD, FHEA

-Leda initially trained as a teacher of Classics at the National University of Athens, Greece.
-She holds a Master's degree in Special Educational Needs from the University of Bristol and a Ph.D. on SEN and Inclusion from the Institute of Education, University of London.
-Her doctoral thesis focused on the social outcomes of inclusive education for young people with a dual sensory impairment.
+I am a Senior Lecturer in Special and Inclusive Education and a Fellow of the UK Higher Education Academy with over 15 years of experience in UK Higher Education.
+I initially trained as a teacher of Classics at the National University of Athens, Greece.
+I hold a Master's degree in Special Educational Needs from the University of Bristol and a Ph.D. on Psychology and Special Educational Needs/Disabilities from University College London, Institute of Education.
+My doctoral thesis focused on the social outcomes of inclusive education for young people with a dual sensory impairment.

-Leda is fluent in English and Spanish, she can communicate quite well in French, and her native language is Greek.
+I am fluent in English and Spanish, I can communicate quite well in French, and my native language is Greek.

 Current Ph.D. students: